alianza/portfolio-lea/content/pages/articles.md

   label: Read more on my Medium page
   link: https://medium.com/@leacandle
 ---
-These is my work.
+This is my work.
 Mostly written.